turingschool/mod-0-curriculum/index.md

 ## Tech Setup

-Complete the following steps before Session 2 in order to get the tools you'll need on your machine.
+Complete the following steps before Mod 0 in order to get the tools you'll need on your machine.

 ### 1) New to Mac?